AdSattikar/ML-DL/README.md

 ## Breast Cancer Classifier

 In this project,a breast cancer classifier is implemented using the ID3 algorithm for decision tree induction.
 The classifier takes in a set of features and outputs whether the breast tumor is benign or malignant.
-The dataset used for training and testing the classifier is the [Breast Cancer Wisconsin (Diagnostic) dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).
+The dataset used for training and testing the classifier is the [Breast Cancer Scikit Learn dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html).

 ## Handwritten Digits Classifier